*note: I may receive a commission off of select links*

 1. Have a checklist!

 It is BEYOND important to have a checklist.
 Why?
-I mean so many reasons, but the main one is so you don’t forget anything when you are packing in a rush or you’re tired, whatever!
+I mean so many reasons, but the main one is so you don’t forget anything when you are packing your mobile nail pack in a rush or you’re tired, whatever!
 There will definitely be a time that you forget something no matter how organized you might think you are if you don’t have something to keep you in line.

 I forgot nail files for a house call once it was so devastating and embarrassing.
-Having a checklist in a little plastic sheet to mark off with a dry erase marker will ALWAYS keep you on track no matter how fast you are packing.
+Having a mobile nail service checklist in a little plastic sheet to mark off with a dry erase marker will ALWAYS keep you on track no matter how fast you are packing your nail pack.
 You will always be set up for success.
-If you need some help on what to actually put on your checklist, you can download the one that I created for free and adjust it completely to YOUR needs and services so you can just leave that stress behind.
+If you need some help on what to actually put on your mobile service checklist, you can download the one that I created for free and adjust it completely to YOUR needs and services so you can just leave that stress behind.
 We don't need to add any more anxiety to our work!
 Let this just ease your mind.

 2. Pack everything!